-Surveyed MSME digital tool use to sell goods and services slightly increased during COVID-19
+MSME digital tool use to sell goods and services slightly increased during COVID-19

 Selling goods and services is a key business activity for all MSMEs.
 In the survey, 60 percent of surveyed MSMEs reported that they have ever used digital tools to sell goods and services.
 However, survey results show a very modest increase in the use of digital tools to sell goods and services during the COVID-19 pandemic.
-More specifically, 53 percent of surveyed MSMEs reported that they used digital tools to sell goods and services prior to COVID-19, which then increased to 55 percent in the past year during COVID-19.
-While digital tool use for selling goods and services only slightly increased, the survey results found a somewhat larger increase in the use of social media to sell goods and services.
-For example, 51 percent of surveyed MSMEs reported that they used social media to sell goods and services prior to COVID-19, which then increased three percentage points to 54 percent during COVID-19.
-This finding illustrates that social media plays a distinct role in selling goods and services in Indonesia.
+More specifically, 53 percent of MSMEs reported that they used digital tools to sell goods and services prior to COVID-19, which then increased to 55 percent during COVID-19xvi While digital tool use for selling goods and services only slightly increased, the survey results found a somewhat larger increase in the use of social media to sell goods and services.
+For example, 51 percent of MSMEs reported that they used social media to sell goods and services prior to COVID-19, which then increased three percentage points to 54 percent during the pandemic.xvii This finding illustrates that social media plays a distinct role in selling goods and services in Indonesia.

 However, survey results also showed a recent decrease in digital tool use for selling goods and services across all digital tools.
-Fifty-four percent of MSMEs reported that they used digital tools to sell goods and services in the past 30 days (including 53 percent who reported using social media for this purpose).
-This recent decrease in digital tool use for selling goods and services may indicate that surveyed MSMEs only temporarily increased their digital tool usage for sales and that these are not long-term changes.
+Fifty-four percent of MSMEs reported that they used digital tools to sell goods and services in the past 30 days (including 53 percent who reported using social media for this purpose).xviii This recent decrease in digital tool use for selling goods and services may indicate that surveyed MSMEs only temporarily increased their digital tool usage for sales and that these are not long-term changes.

-Surveyed offline MSMEs reported using offline methods to conduct customer-facing business activities more frequently than for non-customer-facing business activities about which they were asked:
+Offline MSMEs reported using offline methods to conduct customer-facing business activities more frequently than for non-customer-facing business activities:

-87% of offline MSMEs reported that they used offline methods to communicate with customers in the past 30 days 78% of offline MSMEs reported that they used offline methods to communicate with suppliers in the past 30 days 70% of offline MSMEs reported that they used offline methods to market to customers in the past 30 days 53% of offline MSMEs reported that they used offline methods to do customer research in the past 30 days
+87% of offline MSMEs reported that they used offline methods to communicate with customers in the past 30 days

+78% of offline MSMEs reported that they used offline methods to communicate with suppliers in the past 30 days

+70% of offline MSMEs reported that they used offline methods to market to customers in the past 30 days

+53% of offline MSMEs reported that they used offline methods to do customer research in the past 30 days